BiffBish/Echo-Combat-API-Rewrite/README.md

 The travel speed of the payload

 #### `contested`
-Weather the point is being activly contested by the defending team. this only happend if both team are activly on the payload
+Whether the point is being activly contested by the defending team. this only happend if both team are activly on the payload

 #### `cooldown`
 If the payload is in cooldown from gaining a checkpoint.